edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/limits.md

 file in "tmp", it most likely won’t be available in the next request.
 That’s why you’ll need to use external services to store permanent file storage.
 These external services can be Amazon S3, Google Cloud Storage, or any other storage service.

-## Serverless Bundle Size Limitation {/* serverless-bundle-size-limitation */}
+## Bundle Size Limitation {/* serverless-bundle-size-limitation */}

-{{ PRODUCT }} has a serverless bundle limit for your project of 50 MB (250 MB uncompressed).
+{{ PRODUCT }} has a bundle limit for your project of 50 MB (250 MB uncompressed).
 If your deployment to {{ PRODUCT }} fails due to exceeding the bundle limit, you will see the following error message:

 ```
 2022-08-08T13:47:13Z - internal error - Error in xdn-deploy-lambda: Your production build exceeds the maximum allowed size of 50 MB (compressed) / 250 MB (uncompressed).